markus-wa/cq/README.md

 ## Features

-- Comes with [Specter](https://github.com/redplanetlabs/specter) for transforming nested data structures
+- Comes with [Specter](https://github.com/redplanetlabs/specter) and [medley](https://github.com/weavejester/medley) for transforming nested data structures and utilities
 - Various [reader macros](#reader-macros) that make writing queries easier
 - [Threading macro redirection](#threading-macro-redirection) reduces need for parentheses
 - Supports all elements of Clojure that are supported by [SCI](https://github.com/borkdude/sci)